tommiport5/InfoCollect/README.md

 ```

 ### New in version 1.1
-1. Correlation betweenoutside temperature and gas consumation (separate for summer and winter, see eval.py)
+1. Correlation between outside temperature and gas consumation (separate for summer and winter, see eval.py)
 2. Support for Bosch BME280 sensor module (temperature, pressure and humidity)
+### New in version 1.1.1
+After one and a half year of using the system and the installation of a compeltely heating I made some corrections to the evaluation to make the effects of the new heating more transparent.

 ### Comming up
 #### Prepare an installation script :heavy_check_mark: